 Mary, Queen of Scots is Scotland's most controversial monarch.
-Discover her tumultuous story and see belongings associated with her, including exquisite jewellery like this pendant.
+Discover her tumultuous story and see belongings associated with her in Kingdom of the Scots, Level 1

-Did you know our Science and Technology galleries are home to a celebrity?
+Did you know the Grand Gallery is home to a famous celebrity?
 As the first cloned mammal ever to be created from an adult cell, Dolly is the most famous sheep in the world.